sgizm/SousChefSusana/Documents/WiDS-Miami-2021-Abstract.md

 ### WiDS-Miami-2021-Abstract

-Assume, we would like to become a better chefs or cooks since we missed the opportunity to acquire solid cooking skills during studying for many years.
+Assume, we would like to become better chefs or cooks since we missed the opportunity to acquire solid and practical cooking skills during studying for many years or due to hectic work lives.

 We would like to ask an assistant (device) "What food should I prepare or cook today?".
 We would like to hear answers that are both concise, fit our nutritional goals and life patterns, and are actionable.